navikt/dakan/README.md

 The motivation behind Dakan is to

 * Enable dataproduct and datamesh thinking in NAV
-* Provide infrastructure for a shared in NAV
+* Provide infrastructure for a shared metadata graph in NAV
 * Allow presenting rich dataproducts directly in the the catalog UI

 ### Metadata graph